Thank You!

 Mosquito Lake to just downriver from Klukwan, as before.
 One paddler/team. - Bike

-Boat take-out at 21-mile to Parade Grounds as before.
-Road construction has been completed; cycling leg will be on new, smooth pavement! - Run
+Boat take-out at 21-mile to Parade Grounds as before. - Run

 5.5 mile (8.8km) run, from Fort Seward Parade Grounds to Letnikof Cove.